f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab2.rst

    .. image:: irules_demo_app-edit-application-services-properties.png
         :scale: 50%

-# Click on the edit icon next to iRules
+#.
+Click on the edit icon next to iRules

     .. image:: irules-application-service-properties-edit-irule.png

 #.
-Click on "Next" to view the Summary and then click on "Deploy"
+Change the version from v2 to v3 and click "Save"

+#.
+Click on "Review & Deploy"

+#.
+Click on "Deploy Changes"

+#.
+You will be prompted to confirm your changes, click on "Yes, Deploy"

 You have now "rolled over" the bad "v2" to a good "v3".
 Yes, it's possible to have selected "v1" again, but by "rolling over" we ensure that the latest version is the correct version.